-Objectives: To protect, support and enhance the vitality and viability of our village centre and to safeguard its role as a key component of the sustainability of the village and the surrounding area
+Objectives: To protect, support and enhance the vitality and viability of our village centre and to safeguard its role as a key component of the sustainability of the village and the surrounding area.

-Policy RVC1 - Within the designated village centre proposals for new or extended premises for 'centre uses' - retail, leisure and ground floor offices - will be supported where they conform with other policies in the development plan
+Policy RVC1 - Within the designated village centre (as shown on Map 4.2) proposals for new or extended premises for retail, leisure and ground floor offices will be supported.

-Policy RVC2 - Proposals to improve traffic flow and access and to ease parking problems will be supported, provided they conform with other policies in the development plan and with Oxfordshire County Council standards
+Policy RVC2 - Insofar as planning permission is required, proposals to improve traffic flow and access and to ease parking problems will be supported, providing they conform with other policies in the development plan and Oxfordshire County Council standards.

-Policy RVC3 - Proposals to provide electric vehicle charging points will be supported.
+Policy RVC3 - Proposals to provide electric charging points will be supported.

 Sonning Common's village centre contains an unusually rich and diverse range of shops.
-These, combined with businesses, offices, the health centre, the dental practice and the village hall - make it an essential hub for the surrounding area in addition to giving the village a vitality and footfall that very few settlements in this part of the country can boast.
+These, combined with businesses, offices, the health centre, the dental practice and the village hall make it an essential hub for the surrounding area in addition to giving the village a vitality and footfall that very few settlements in this part of the country can boast.